Starisian-Technologies/sparxstar-user-environment-check/README.md

 ## Key Features

-*   **Accurate Client-Side Detection:** Utilizes `device-detector-js` for precise device, OS, and browser identification, and the Network Information API for real-time bandwidth insights.
+-   **Accurate Client-Side Detection:** Utilizes `device-detector-js` for precise device, OS, and browser identification, and the Network Information API for real-time bandwidth insights.
-*   **Database-First Architecture:** All snapshots are stored in a custom, optimized database table (`wp_sparxstar_env_snapshots`), not flat files.
+-   **Database-First Architecture:** All snapshots are stored in a custom, optimized database table (`wp_sparxstar_env_snapshots`), not flat files.
-*   **Efficient Storage:** A smart hashing system prevents duplicate snapshots from being stored, saving significant database space.
+-   **Efficient Storage:** A smart hashing system prevents duplicate snapshots from being stored, saving significant database space.
-*   **Secure REST API Endpoint:** A dedicated endpoint handles the secure ingestion of diagnostic data, complete with nonce validation and rate-limiting.
+-   **Secure REST API Endpoint:** A dedicated endpoint handles the secure ingestion of diagnostic data, complete with nonce validation and rate-limiting.
-*   **High-Performance Caching Layer:** A production-ready utility class (`StarUserUtils`) serves snapshot data from a cache, hitting the database at most once per user session.
+-   **High-Performance Caching Layer:** A production-ready utility class (`StarUserEnv`) serves snapshot data from a cache, hitting the database at most once per user session.
-*   **Scalable by Design:** The caching layer defaults to PHP sessions but can be switched to a persistent object cache (Redis, Memcached) with a single line of code, making it ready for high-traffic, multi-server environments.
+-   **Scalable by Design:** The caching layer defaults to PHP sessions but can be switched to a persistent object cache (Redis, Memcached) with a single line of code, making it ready for high-traffic, multi-server environments.
-*   **Automated Cleanup:** Uses Action Scheduler to reliably run a daily cron job that prunes old data, keeping your database lean.
+-   **Automated Cleanup:** Uses Action Scheduler to reliably run a daily cron job that prunes old data, keeping your database lean.
-*   **Clean Developer API:** Provides simple, globally-accessible static methods (e.g., `StarUserUtils::get_browser_name()`) for any other plugin or theme to use.
+-   **Clean Developer API:** Provides simple, globally-accessible static methods (e.g., `StarUserEnv::get_browser_name()`) for any other plugin or theme to use.
-*   **Browser Compatibility Banner:** Includes an optional, user-dismissible banner to notify users of outdated browsers.
+-   **Browser Compatibility Banner:** Includes an optional, user-dismissible banner to notify users of outdated browsers.

 ## Installation